 ESSENTIAL FUNCTIONS: We are seeking student interns to work with our state chapters relating to voting and elections, redistricting, and democracy reform.
 Interns will assist with advocacy campaigns, grassroots engagement, research, policy development, communications, and member outreach and events.
-Individuals with keen interest in government affairs and the legislative process, can-do attitude, and commitment to a fair and transparent democracy are highly encouraged to apply.
+Individuals with a keen interest in government affairs and the legislative process, can-do attitude, and a commitment to a fair and transparent democracy are highly encouraged to apply.

 - Assisting with grassroots efforts such as phone outreach to current and potential supporters and general petition gathering to raise awareness of reforms;

-- Assisting with policy development, social media, and other written outreach particularly around money in politics and voting reforms;
+- Assisting with policy development, social media, and other written outreach particularly around redistricting, money in politics and voting reforms;

 - Organizing and promoting events including policy forums and rallies;